 Chickpeas are completely fine when fed to the dog plain.
 They are high in dietary fiber and are a great source of protein for your dog.
 Most people feed their dog chickpeas by baking them in the oven and roasting them.

 Steer clear of canned chickpeas, they are loaded with sodium.
-One can has about seven times the amount of sodium that an average size dog needs.
+One can will have about seven times the amount of sodium that an average size dog needs.

 That does not mean that it would be a good idea to give your dog hummus.
 Hummus can be very bad for a dog.
 Since onions and garlic are standard in all forms of hummus, go ahead and pass on giving doggie that pita chip slathered in the stuff.